 - Radial saws are easier to maintain than table saws.

-- Radial saws are allowed to be positioned against the wall, whereas table saws should be away from the wall.
+- Radial saws can be positioned against the wall, whereas table saws should be away from the wall.
 There is a need for space that caters to a larger workpiece across the blade.

 - Table saws cut along the grain, whereas radial saws are for crosscuts.

-- When you are using a table saw, the blade is adjustable, and you move the wood as you cut.
-When you are using a radial saw, you move the blade to cut the wood.
+- The blade is adjustable when using a table saw, and you move the wood as you cut.
+Using a radial saw, you move the blade to cut the wood.

 - If the blade saw spins 9n a radial saw, it lifts the wood off the table.
 It is dangerous.
 That is not the case when you are using a table saw.
 The wood remains in place due to the direction the blade spins.

-- A radial saw is used as a sander or planer, whereas the table saw is only used to cut wood.
+- A radial saw is used as a sander or planer, whereas a table saw is only used to cut wood.

 Table saws are available on a variety of price tags.
 They range from 250 to 5,000 depending on your budget and working conditions.
 Radial saws are for professionals, and they range from 100 to 500.